Introduction

 As we have already seen in previous comparisons, the first generation Sony FE 85mm 1.4 GM has some issues with veiling flare reducing the contrast.
 This is most obvious in Scene 4, where the light seems to have come from a rather unfortunate angle.
 When looking at the bokeh crops it does render the smoothest though, obliterating more structures than the others.

-The Sirus 85mm 1.4 Aurora, at close distances shows even less optical vignetting than the Sony FE 85mm 1.4 GM and sometimes even shows higher contrast.
+The Sirus 85mm 1.4 Aurora, at close distances shows even less optical vignetting than the Sony FE 85mm 1.4 GM and is almost as sharp and contrasty as the Viltrox AF 85mm 1.4 FE Pro.
 Quite impressive for being the smallest lens in this comparison.
+It is also the widest of these three and has been cropped a bit, putting it at a disadvantage here.

 Don’t try to read too much into these tiny differences.
-To most people these lenses will look just the same and I wouldn’t mind shooting a wedding with either of them.
+To most people these lenses will look just the same and I wouldn’t mind shooting a wedding with either of these.

 Sunstars